isomerpages/sciencecentre-emag/_stories/Technology/Love in the Age of Algorithms.md

 <p>She suggests, “having a growth mindset towards love could be beneficial,
 because you’re more likely to persevere in the journey and to give a wider range of individuals a chance.”</p>
-<p>Dr. Liu especially recommends meeting IRL “as soon as you can … that’s
+<p>Dr. Liu especially recommends meeting in real life (IRL) “as soon as you
-one sure-fire way to know if you’ll hit it off or not.”</p>
+can … that’s one sure-fire way to know if you’ll hit it off or not.”</p>
 <p>“Research has found that a large part of ‘hitting it off’ has to do with
 the interpersonal dynamics when two people meet.
 It’s hard to get a sense of these dynamics online!
 If you’re using an online platform and have been